A Place for Mom

 The best outcome would be a community with staff trained in caring for people with severe mental illness.[03]

-Many of the services and amenities offered by assisted living communities can benefit adults living with mental health issues.
+Many of the services and amenities offered by assisted living communities can benefit adults living with mental health concerns.
 For example, if your loved one struggles to maintain a healthy daily schedule, they’ll benefit from the following services at an assisted living community:

 • Regularly provided nutritional meals